fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 ```

 <!-- We have already <i>noImplicitAny</i> defined in our example code, so why does not the compiler compalain about <i>any</i> types?
 The reason is that the field <i>query</i> of the express [Request](https://expressjs.com/en/5x/api.html#req) object is actually explicitly typed as <i>any</i>.
 Same is true if we post data to app, the <i>request.body</i> is explicitly typed as <i>any</i> by express. -->
-We already have <i>noImplicitAny</i> condifured in our example, so why does the compiler not complain about the implicit <i>any</i> types?
+We already have <i>noImplicitAny</i> configured in our example, so why does the compiler not complain about the implicit <i>any</i> types?
 The reason is, that the <i>query</i> field of an express [Request](https://expressjs.com/en/5x/api.html#req) object is explicitly typed <i>any</i>.
 Same is true for the <i>request.body</i> field we use to post data to an app.

 <!-- What if we would like to prevent the developers of using <i>any</i> type in the code?
 Fortunately <i>tsconfig.json</i> is not the only place to enforce coding style and what we should do is to take <i>eslint</i> into use to help us to manage our code.
 Let's install eslint and the typescript extensions: -->